Saadiee/leetlab/README.md

 -   **ORM:** [Prisma](https://www.prisma.io/) - A next-generation ORM for Node.js and TypeScript.
 -   **Runtime:** [Bun](https://bun.sh/) - A fast all-in-one JavaScript runtime.
 -   **Language:** [TypeScript](https://www.typescriptlang.org/)

+### Middleware

+#### Authentication (`auth.middleware.ts`)

+-   This middleware protects designated routes by verifying a JWT token sent in an HTTP-only cookie (`jwt`).
+-   If the token is valid, it fetches the corresponding user's data from the database and attaches it to the request context for use in subsequent controllers.
+-   If the token is missing or invalid, it returns a `401 Unauthorized` response, preventing access to the protected endpoint.

 ### Getting Started